 UPDATE (15 May 2020) :Â I see a lot of comments regarding TypeScript and that there is no issue with setters/getters while using static typing.
 Of course, you can safely use getters/setters in the environment, which guarantees static type check, but this article is about vanilla JavaScript.
 This article is my opinion why I think this feature shouldn’t arrive to the vanilla JavaScript in the first place.

-setters are already a part of the JavaScript for sometime.
+As you know, getters and setters are already a part of the JavaScript for sometime.
 They’re widely support in all major browsers even starting at IE8.

 I don’t think that this concept is wrong in general, but I think it’s not very well suited for JavaScript.
 It might look like getters and setters are a time saver and simplification of your code, but actually they brings hidden errors which are not obvious from the first look.